ochotonida/some-assembly-required/README.md

 Recipes of this type have the following properties:

 * `fluid`: The fluid to be spouted
     * `type`: The type of fluid ingredient.
 Should be set to `"fluid_stack"` to match a fluid based on its ID.
+Can be omitted starting from version 5.2.5.
     * `amount`: The amount of fluid that should be consumed, in millibuckets.
     * `fluid`: The ID of the fluid that should be spouted.
 * `result`: The result of the recipe